keinobjekt/BandcampReleaseSummary/privacy_policy.md

 What the app does

-Bandcamp Release Dashboard connects to your Gmail account to read “New release from…” emails sent by Bandcamp, extract release details, and generate a local HTML dashboard.
+bcfeed connects to your Gmail account to read “New release from…” emails sent by Bandcamp, extract release details, and generate a local HTML dashboard.
 The app also optionally fetches Bandcamp embed metadata via a local proxy.

 Data the app accesses